What is dengue fever?”

 - Using appropriate bug repellent - and age-appropriate repellent for children

-- Although dengue mosquitooes tend to bite during the day, mosquitoes can carry other infections - so use an insecticide-treated mosquito net at night.
+- Mosquito nets while sleeping - although dengue mosquitoes tend to bite during the day, mosquitoes can carry other infections - so use an insecticide-treated mosquito net at night.